wizdes/cs5300/README.txt

-We used ms2786 as our netid, thus rejectMin=0.680328 and rejectLimit=0.690328 Our solution takes in the edge.txt file, generates a file that corresponds to our userID, and then converts it into our format with some precomupted results.
+We used ms2786 as our netid, thus rejectMin=0.680328 and rejectLimit=0.690328 Our solution takes in the edge.txt file, which should be copied into the directory, generates a file that corresponds to our userID, and then converts it into our format with some precomupted results.
 Our format is as follows
 NodeIn	PageRank NodeOut Degree(NodeIn)